 9.6.
 For transliteration of Bulgarian Cyrilic texts please use Bulgarian law of transliteration available here.

 Photos and Images

 The photos and images should be sent electronically in separate files with precise information: where, when, by whom the picture was taken, what it indicates, where it is stored (archive, archival number, personal archives, etc.).

 Photo 1.
 Monument Memorial – Svishtov city.
 Image: Nikolai Vukov, 2009.

 Photo 2.
 Vera Stambolova.
 Photographer: Ivan Atanasov Karastoyanov.
 Date: not before 1889.
 Location: Sofia.
 Scholar archive of Bulgarian Academy of Sciences, fund 19K, inventory number 2, p.
 2.

-The author of the article is responsible for copyright of the photos.
-Please mark the place of photos or images in the text.
+The author of the article is responsible for the copyright of the photos.
+Please mark the place of the photos or images in the text.